Privacy Policy

 • The processing of your personal data is necessary to perform a contract or enter into a contract with you.

-• To allow us to detect and prevent fraudulent, money laundering, or terrorist financing activity, including and to allow us to shareing personal data with fraud crime prevention agencies.
+• To allow us to detect and prevent fraudulent, money laundering, or terrorist financing activity, and to allow us to share personal data with crime prevention agencies.

 • For the completion of AML/CFT customer due diligence and ongoing monitoring as required by the Criminal Justice Act 2010 (as amended).